Mungchochak/CulturaMYTrip/README.md

 - JamAIBase API
 - PyPDF2, Pillow, python-docx, base64, tempfile

-  code for Bobby is under the file name bobby-python in this repository
+code for Bobby is under the file name bobby-python in this repository this is a google drive link for Bobby JamAiBase Action Table  (https://drive.google.com/drive/folders/1GrvX-4wQ2Ebt4d5KLVueB_QM-LQDedpO?usp=sharing)

 How to Run